flutter/website/src/release/breaking-changes/window-singleton.md

 ## Context

-In a multi-view world APIs that just assume a single window do not make sense anymore.
+In a multi-view world, APIs that assume a single window do not make sense anymore.
 Instead, applications and libraries must chose the specific view they want to operate on.